cazyw/shakespeare-quotes/README.md

 $ npm test
 ```

-Note: do not run `npm start` or `npm run watch` at the same time as `npm test` as it will throw an error as they'll both try running a server on the same port. `npm test` script includes `nodemon` and will automatically both start the server (updating automatically for any changes) and run `mocha` (and re-running the tests with any changes)
+Note: do not run `npm start` or `npm run watch` at the same time as `npm test` as it will throw an error as they'll both try running a server on the same port. `npm test` script runs `webpack`, `nodemon` and `mocha` so file changes re-bundles the files, restarts the server and re-runs the tests.

 ## Discussion